robertocarroll/icc-beta/style-guide-templates/style-points.md

 Use the full name with the abbreviation in brackets on first use on a page unless it is very well known.
 Use the initials subsequently on the page.
 Only include the initials in brackets if you are going to use them later.

 **Example**
-- Use the Victims and Witnesses Unit (VWU) at first mention.
-Use the VWU subsequently.
+- Use the “Assembly of States Parties (ASP)” at first mention.
+Use the “ASP” subsequently.
-- Use the Victims and Witnesses Unit if it is only mentioned once.
+- Use the “Assembly of States Parties” if it is only mentioned once.

 Don't use full stops except for:
 - B.C., A.D.
 - B.A. and other academic degrees
 - H.E. for His/Her Excellency

+## Apostrophes
+Prefer the possessive form with an apostrophe to “of”, e.g. “the witness’s testimony” rather than “the testimony of the witness”.

+Use “of” in a higher register or when a dependent clause follows, e.g. “the testimony of the witness whose child was abducted”.

+Use the possessive ending ’s after singular words and plural nouns not ending in s.
+The exception is where no additional s is pronounced, in which case, none is written.

+**Examples**
+- the Court’s view
+- Judge Pikis’s dissenting opinion
+- Alex’s e-mail
+- for goodness’ sake

+For plural nouns ending in s, an apostrophe follows the s, e.g. “the witness’s testimony”, but “the witnesses’ testimony”

 ## Brackets
 Use curly brackets (like this) rather than square brackets \[not like this\].

+Use parentheses, without a space, to enclose numbered paragraphs from legal instruments: article 3(1), rule 53(4)(a), etc. Note that in the final website text, most references such as this will be linked to the legal text rather than spelled out.

 Only use square brackets to make amendments to quoted material and to provide translations or explanations of titles left in another language.